 Cornell Electrical and Computer Engineering Professor Alyosha (Al) Molnar and several former students recently received the 2017 IEEE Sensors Journal Best Paper Award for their paper, “A Polar Symmetric CMOS Image Sensor for Rotation Invariant Measurement.”
 His co-authors include Sriram Sivaramakrishnan, Ph.D. ’15, Changhyuk Lee, Ph.D. ’14, Ben Johnson, Ph.D. ’14.Read more

 Alyosha Molnar received a B.S. in engineering with highest honors from Swarthmore College in 1997.
 After working as a deckhand on a fishing boat, he joined Conexant Systems Inc in Newport Beach CA in 1998.
 At Conexant, he worked as a RFIC design engineer and co-led the design of their first generation direct conversion GSM transceiver, which has sold more than 20 million parts to date.
 He entered graduate school at UC Berkeley in 2001 and received his MSEE in 2003 for his design of an ultra-low power RF transceiver for "Smart Dust" working with Professor Kris Pister.
 He then joined Frank Werblin's neurobiology lab where he completed his doctoral work (still in electrical engineering), focusing on dissecting the neuronal circuitry of the rabbit retina using a combination of electrophysiology, pharmacology and anatomy.
-After receiving his Ph.D. in May 2007, Alyosha joined the ECE department at Cornell as an assistant professor where he continues his interdisciplinary research in integrated circuits, imaging and neurobiology.
+After receiving his Ph.D. in May 2007, Alyosha joined the ECE department at Cornell as an assistant professor.
+He is currently an associate professor and continues his interdisciplinary research in integrated circuits, imaging and neurobiology.

 We have been developing integrated circuits (chips) in three general areas: ultraflexible radios, imaging and neurobiology.
 In Ultraflexible, software defined radios, we have introduced an new architecture of wireless receiver, using the properties of passive mixers.
 Both theoretical and experimental results so that this architecture provides receivers extremely good performance while providing unparalleled program-ability of its antenna interface.
 In imaging, we have developed a new class of pixel, in standard CMOS, and have demonstrated that arrays of these Angle Sensitive Pixels can be used to capture 3-D image information both in as parts of cameras, but also without a lens as ultra-low-cost imaging platforms suitable for simple biological and medical assays.
 We have also developed a new class of algorithms for solving basis pursuit problems that are especially applicable to lensless imaging.
 Finally, in neuroscience, we have been working with collaborators to develop better instrumentation for recording from and manipulating large numbers of interconnected neurons in tissue slice, as well as on a theoretical framework for interpreting these results and possibly applying them to new circuit topologies.